 - (B) Emergency Purchases.
 Due to the nature of this exception, these goods or services must be purchased immediately and a delay in order to seek alternate proposals may threaten the life, health, safety or welfare of the public.
 This section does not preclude alternate proposals if time permits. - (C) Purchases of Secondhand Goods.
 Purchases of surplus and second-hand goods from any source.
-It is difficult to try to compare prices of used goods and a lower price may indicate an older product. - (D) Goods or Services Under \$7,500. - (E) Special Findings.
-In the event the Corporation determines that the solicitation of alternative proposals or quotations is not in the best interests of the Corporation, the Corporation must make such determination by resolution duly adopted and entered into the minutes of the Corporation.
-Such resolution should include any findings described in this Section 4 supporting such determination.
+It is difficult to try to compare prices of used goods and a lower price may indicate an older product. - (D) Special Findings.
+In the event the Corporation determines that the solicitation of alternative proposals or quotations is not in the best interests of the Corporation pursuant to this Section 4, the Corporation shall approve such determination in writing by the: (i) President for procurements ≤\$50,000; or (ii) Board for procurements >\$50,000.
+Such written approval/resolution should include any findings described in this Section 4 related to such determination.

-SECTION 7.
+SECTION 5.
 POLICY REVIEW.
-This policy will be reviewed annually.
+This Policy will be reviewed and approved annually by the Board.